Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Introduction

 Whilst experimental studies continue to be an important informant of droplet behaviour through the provision of quantities such as the distribution of droplet velocities and sizes, it is useful to be able to study specific flow configurations without having to use an experimental setup.
 Mathematical and numerical modelling is able to fulfil this role with the aid of computational simulations, and provides a wealth of detailed information that can be difficult to obtain experimentally, such as knowledge of the instantaneous droplet number density field.
 Such modelling is able to provide detailed insight into the physical phenomena which occur in droplet-laden flows, and constitutes a topic of growing research interest.

 Within the realm of modelling gas-droplet flows two distinct approaches exist for handling the droplet phase.
 The first treats the droplets as a continuum in a similar manner to the gas carrier flow, and solves a set of coupled partial differential equations which govern the evolution of the droplet phase field variables, specifically the number density, mean velocity, and kinetic stresses.
-By its nature the resolution of this approach is limited by the grid upon which the equations are solved, and consequently omits a certain level of detail in the resultant Eulerian description of the droplet phase.
+By its nature, the resolution of this approach is limited by the fidelity of the computational grid upon which the equations are solved, and consequently the resultant Eulerian description of the droplet phase is restricted in the level of detail that can be represented \cite{Laurent2012}.
 In contrast, droplets can instead be treated individually, with the equation of motion for each droplet being solved along their separate Lagrangian trajectories.
-This method is able to capture a considerable level of detail, with the behaviour of droplets in different regions of the flow being accurately accounted for through their individual treatment, however the drawback to the Lagrangian approach lies in the construction of Eulerian droplet fields from the trajectories.
+This method is able to capture a considerable level of detail, with the behaviour of droplets in different regions of the flow being accurately accounted for through their individual treatment, however the drawback to the Lagrangian approach lies in construction of the Eulerian droplet number density field from the trajectories.
 In order to obtain statistical convergence of the resulting Eulerian description, the number of droplets required is often prohibitive, being of the order of $\mathcal{O}(10^3)$ in every grid cell for a well resolved flow \cite{Healy2005}.